johnsjc/reverse-eng/mips/README.md

     * Restore the caller-save registers after the call.
     * Pop any arguments that were pushed on the stack.
     * Extract the return value(s) from `$v0` and `$v1`.
-* The callee must do the following:
+* The callee must do the following:-
     * Create a stack frame
         * Subtract the frame size from the stack pointer `$sp`.
     * Save any **callee-save registers** (`$s0-$s7`, `$fp`, and `$ra`) that are used by the function.